LastAncientOne/LastAncientOne/README.md

 ## If you are enjoying my work and would like to support me by "buying me a coffee" then I'd really appreciate it for supporting my work and projects.

-### :computer: :1234: :symbols: :robot: I love math, programming, data science, machine learning, and deep learning.
+### :computer: :1234: :symbols: :robot: I love math, data, programming, data science, machine learning, and deep learning.
 ### :dollar: :moneybag: :money_with_wings: :chart_with_upwards_trend: :chart_with_downwards_trend: I am into investment, finance, and quantitative research.
 ### :seedling: I'm addict to learning and growing everyday.